 Please be advised that entry into the U.S. is at the sole discretion of the U.S. Customs and Border Protection (USCBP) Officer at the U.S. Port-of-Entry.

-Special Note: A valid U.S. visa is not necessary to re-enter the U.S. after a visit to Canada, Mexico, or Adjacent Islands of less than 30 days because of a special provision in immigration law called “Automatic Revalidation” (22 CFR 41.112), as long as you have a U.S. visa in your passport, for the status you wish to re-enter, that has simply expired (not stamped “Cancelled” or “Revoked”).
-Automatic Revalidation does not apply to students from state sponsors of terrorism (Cuba, Iran, Syria, and Sudan).
-Automatic Revalidation is not available if the student has applied for a U.S. non-immigrant visa at a U.S. Embassy/Consulate in Canada or Mexico during their trip.
+Special Note: A valid U.S. entry visa is not necessary to re-enter the U.S. after a visit to Canada, Mexico, or Adjacent Islands of less than 30 days because of a special provision in immigration law called “Automatic Revalidation” [22 CFR 41.112(d)], as long as you have a U.S. entry visa in your passport for the status you wish to re-enter that has simply expired (not stamped “Cancelled” or “Revoked”), you are returning directly to the U.S. from Canada (Not traveling from Canada to another country, then back to Canada and then entering the U.S.), are carrying a copy of your Form I-94 record confirming your U.S. immigration status prior to travel to Canada (as you must be re-entering the U.S. in the same status), and have your valid Form I-20 or DS-2019 and proof of financial support and enrollment at MIT to confirm you are returning to continue your stay at MIT.
+Automatic Revalidation does NOT apply to students from state sponsors of terrorism (Cuba, Iran, Syria, and Sudan).
+Automatic Revalidation is NOT available if the student has applied for a U.S. non-immigrant visa at a U.S. Embassy/Consulate in Canada or Mexico during their trip.

 Important Note on Travel to, or Transit Through, Canada: The Canadian Government, effective March 15, 2016, requires foreign nationals who are visa-exempt to Canada to receive an Electronic Travel Authorization (eTA) to fly to or transit through Canada.
 U.S. citizens, and individuals who already have a Canadian visa, are exempt from this requirement.
 To confirm if you require eTA, even if you do not require a visitor/tourist visa to Canada, please review the information available on the Canadian Consulate website.